Quarterpie3141/b2-backup-script/README.md

 # b2-backup-script

-Internal tool intended to backup a SharePoint document library on a set schedule to B2.
+Internal tool intended to backup a SharePoint document library (or any directory on disk) on a set schedule to B2.

 There is a health check listening on port 3000